 Vision Statement 1: Increase Access to Education

 Vision Statement 2: Increase Student Academic Success and Information Literacy

 The FVCC Library is located in the Broussard Family Library & Learning Commons adjacent to the Broussard Center for Nursing & Health Science at the south edge of campus.

-Public Users The Library collection, services and facilities are available to the public.
-Public patrons may obtain a free library card under the following provisions:
+Community Users The Library collection, services and facilities are available to the community.
+Community patrons may obtain a free library card under the following provisions:

-- The applicant must provide a valid Montana driver’s license, with a current address, to be eligible for a FVCC Library card.
+- The applicant must provide a valid Montana photo ID with a physical address showing that they are a Flathead Valley resident to be eligible for an FVCC Library card.

-- The applicant must provide a local contact person’s mailing address and phone number and, if applicable, the address and phone number of a local employer.
+- The applicant must provide a local contact person’s mailing address and phone number.

-- The applicant must provide evidence of a local mailing address in the form of a utility bill or equivalent.
+- If photo ID does not have a current Flathead Valley address, the applicant must provide evidence of a local mailing address in the form of a utility bill or equivalent.

-- Fines for overdue BOOKS are .10 per day accumulating to a maximum of $10.00 per item.
+Fines for overdue BOOKS & DVDs are .10 per day accumulating to a maximum of $10.00 per item.

 Lost and Found

 The campus Lost & Found is located in the Library.
 If you believe you may have lost something on campus, please submit online and we will respond to you.

 Borrowing: Materials can be checked out using a student or staff ID or an FVCC issued library card.
 Books check out for 28 days and DVDs check out for 14 days.
 Books and DVDs are also available from other Montana Academic Libraries (TRAILS Resource Sharing) and through Interlibrary loan.
 These materials have special due dates assigned by the lending library.

 Course Reserves: Faculty often place materials, such as textbooks and course-related articles, on reserve at the Circulation Desk.
 Most of these materials are for use in the library only, but must still be checked out with a library card.
 Some textbooks not on course reserves are available in the library’s non-circulating collection of college textbooks.